subharya83/gfyc/README.md

 # County Migration Assistant

 ## Overview
 The **County Migration Assistant** is a web application designed to help users identify the best county to migrate to in the United States based on their preferences.
-By analyzing factors such as economic opportunity, lifestyle, quality of life, and demographic considerations, the app provides tailored recommendations to simplify the decision-making process for relocation.
+By analyzing [factors](./Factors.md) such as economic opportunity, lifestyle, quality of life, and demographic considerations, the app provides tailored recommendations to simplify the decision-making process for relocation.

 This project leverages data on **event-driven migration factors** (e.g., pandemics, natural disasters, economic disruptions) and **underlying structural mobility factors** (e.g., economic opportunity, lifestyle, demographics) to create a comprehensive tool for users considering relocation.
+The data is collected on a periodic cadence from publicly available APIs provided by government agencies, as listed [here].
 ---

 ## Features